Strawbs: 2006–2023

 The November 2012 tour featured a line-up of Cousins, Lambert, Cronk, Adam Wakeman and Adam Falkner.
 In February 2014 the band gigged with a line-up of Cousins, Lambert, Cronk, Wakeman and Fernandez.
 Their album Prognostic was issued in October 2014.
+In 2015, a UK tour with the electricl band was postponed after Cousins required surgery after an accidental fall dislodged a kidney stone.
+The tour was rescheduled for 2016, featuring a mix of acoustic and electric band performances in the UK and the US.